 The Thing

 Ebon Moss-Bachrach's Ben Grimm appears in a brief shot shaking hands with M'Baku, with Bucky, Sue, and Joaquin Torres visible behind him.
-It's a small moment, but it positions the Fantastic Four as active participants, also being shown at the new Avengers Tower.
+It's a small moment, but it positions the Fantastic Four as active participants, and they're also shown at the new Avengers Tower.

 Reed Richards